Open archaeology, open source?

 Figure 10: Mean repository centrality by category (top) and platform (bottom).
 Centrality is measured by node betweenness weighted by number of contributions.

 When comparing across categories and platforms, the highest mean centrality is seen in repositories that contain lists and datasets, standalone software, or packages and libraries, and in repositories based on Python, R or QGIS (Figure 10).
 Interestingly, these trends depart from the observed popularity of different categories and platforms in the open-archaeo dataset as a whole (see Section 4): standalone software is more central than packages/libraries, even though there are more of the latter by a significant margin.
 This may be due to the fact that many packages are developed to support specific practices or use-cases (often inspired by personal need), or are designed to run relatively stable statistical functions that need not change over time.
 These are therefore relatively stable and require little additional input after release.
-On the other hand, as discussed in Section 4, standalone software tend to integrate multiple system components and may evolve over time to add new features or support new workflows.
+On the other hand, standalone software tend to integrate multiple system components and may evolve over time to add new features or support new workflows.
 Moreover, standalone software are generally rooted in longer-term and community-held objectives, and their development may therefore be backed by insitutions with funding and resources to support developers.

 Figure 11: User centrality by total number of contributions.
 Centrality is measured by node betweenness weighted by number of contributions.
+Blue line indicates a generalized linear regression, with confidence envelope shaded in grey.

 Centrality to the user–user graph is weakly predicted by a user’s overall rate of activity, as measured by their total number of contributions (Figure 11).
 We did not collect demographic data on users that appear in our dataset, but based on our own knowledge of the community we can observe that those highly central to the network tend to be employed in (junior) academic positions, or in a few cases in cultural heritage authorities, rather than specifically as research software engineers.
 Such positions tend to not to actively reward or encourage software development, at least not on a par with more traditional academic outputs (Baxter et al. 2012), and are increasingly precarious (Cornelius-Bell and Bell 2021).
 This obviously poses a serious risk to the sustainability and growth of open source software in archaeology: if the people who occupy central positions in the network cease to be active, then it is likely that the overall network would fragment.
 Assessing and mitigating this risk should be a high priority for future research in this area.